-Although the discussion we made before about the way Lot lived and what he was supposed to do seems to be somewhat off the topic of the end times and the signs of them, it is actually close to the matter.
+Although the discussion we had before about the way Lot lived and what he was supposed to do seems to be somewhat off the main topic of this blog post, which is the end times, it is actually close to the matter.
 What we are supposed to do in these perilous times is to share the gospel as much as we can, as the day of the Lord will come as a thief in the night.

-Again, we don't know if the rapture will happen before the great tribulation, in the midst of it, or after it.
-Midtribulationists believe that rapture occurs in the midst of the tribulation or, better said, in the midst of the Antichrist's manifestation.
-He will appear, and according to them as it is written in the book of Daniel 7:25, he will have authority over the saints for three and a half years, after which the saints will be raptured.
+Again, we don't know if the rapture will happen before the great tribulation, at the midpoint of it, or after it.
+Midtribulationists believe that the rapture occurs in the midpoint of the tribulation or, better said, at the midpoint of the Antichrist's manifestation.
+He will appear, and according to them, as it is written in the book of Daniel 7:25, he will have authority over the saints for three and a half years, after which the saints will be raptured.
 Around that time, the Antichrist will be ultimately revealed when "the abomination that causes desolation" occurs (Matthew 24:15, Daniel 11:31, 12:11).
 After this, the other half of the tribulation will start.
 This is the "great tribulation", of which is written in Revelation 7:14.
 This is how midtribulationists think the end times will unfold.
-They also believe, like the pretribulationists that the church will be spared from the wrath of God, which, according to them, is manifested at the time of the great tribulation-the last three and a half years before Christ's second coming when His kingdom will be established on earth.
-Those three and a half years are thought to have to do with the seven bows' judgment written in the book of Revelation 16.
-The difference between midtribulationists and pretribulationists is that they believe believers will go through part of the tribulation, which will occur in the last days.
-Still, it won't be the worst part of it.
+They also believe, like the pretribulationists, that the church will be spared from the wrath of God, which, according to them, is manifested at the time of the great tribulation-the last three and a half years before Christ's second coming when His kingdom will be established on earth.
+Those three and a half years are thought to relate to the seven bowls' judgment described in the book of Revelation 16.
+The difference between midtribulationists and pretribulationists is that the former believe believers will experience part of the tribulation, which will take place in the last days.
+However, it won't be the worst part of it.
 With this, I am just stating what this doctrine believes and not confirming that it will happen exactly this way.
 This is about future prophecies, and we need to consider almost all points of view and extract the essential teaching that could help us be ready for those days.

-We also don't know if when the Bible in the book of Revelation speaks about the wrath of God (Revelation 11:18), it refers to an end that will occur in a moment or the great tribulation.
-There are verses pointing out that the wrath of God will be poured on the earth, and it will happen over a period of time and will not just come in a moment.
+We also don't know if when the Bible in the book of Revelation speaks of the wrath of God (Revelation 11:18), it refers to an end that will occur in a moment or the great tribulation.
+There are verses pointing out that the wrath of God will be poured on the earth, and it will happen over a period of time, and will not just come in a moment.

 "Then I saw another sign in heaven, great and marvelous: seven angels having the seven last plagues, for in them the wrath of God is complete" (Revelation 15:1).
 In this verse, we see that with the seven angels having the seven last plagues, the wrath of God is complete.
-This means that God's wrath had already started before the seven angels' event, leading us to think that this wrath doesn't represent just a single moment.
-If it says that with these seven angels having the seven last plagues, the wrath of God is complete, it means that it started already before that.
-By this, we can assume that it will not happen in a way that everything will be fine, and then all of a sudden, the end will come.
+This indicates that God's wrath had already begun before the seven angels' event, prompting us to think that this wrath doesn't represent just a single moment.
+If it states that with these seven angels having the seven last plagues, the wrath of God is complete, it means that it had already begun prior to that.
+Thus, we can assume that it will not occur in a manner where everything is fine, and then all of a sudden, the end will come.
 It could happen gradually.